tamasseller/roll/INTERNALS.md

  }
  ```

- Messages can only be (de)serialized knowing their type, in other words the messages are not self-describing.
-The purpose of this serialization format is to serve the needs of the RPC protocol, ergo the messages are not meant to be processed out of context.
-It has obvious performance benefits to spare the extra resources that could be used to send meta-information already known by the intended target.
+ Messages can only be (de)serialized knowing their type - in other words - the messages themselves are not self-describing.
+The purpose of this serialization format is to serve the needs of the RPC protocol, the messages are not meant to be processable out of context.
+It has obvious performance benefits to spare the extra resources that could be used to send meta-information that must already be known by the intended target (i.e. the contract).

 ### Type system

-All types can be represented as a tree, whose nodes can be aggregates, collections, typed method handles or primitive types (at the leaves only).
+All types in the abstract type system can be represented as a tree, whose nodes can be aggregates, collections, typed method handles or primitive types (at the leaves only).

 #### Nodes